CALL 6 - application pack

 Reporting in eMS

 Projects should submit their cost declarations in eMS (Electronic Monitoring System).
 Below you find a guide on how to use eMS.
-Two videos give instructions on duplicate invoices and uploads from Excel.

 It is compulsory for projects to use the Interreg Euregio Meuse-Rhine logo in all communication activities.
 Please also display the logos of your co-financers if space allows.
 You find the Interreg Euregio Meuse-Rhine and co-financer logos below in different formats.